AustralianBioCommons/ables/participants/uwa.md

 ## How is ABLeS supporting this work?

 This work is supported through software accelerator scheme provided by ABLeS.
-The supports includes unlimited temporary storage on scratch, 1 5B long term storage and 50 KSUs per quarter.
+The supports includes unlimited temporary storage on scratch, 3 TB long term storage and 50 KSUs per quarter.

 ## Expected outputs enabled by participation in ABLeS